 Each year the Computer Science department offers a small number of graduate assistantships for new and continuing students.
 Assistantships are competitive and target students with exceptional interpersonal and computing background, regardless of which degree you are pursuing.
-Teaching-assistantship duties are assigned for up to 18 hours per week in computer labs, in support of faculty research projects, or in network or web support in the department.
+Teaching-assistantship duties are assigned for up to 19.5 hours per week in computer labs, in support of faculty teaching or research projects, or in network or web support in the department.

 Research Assistantships in computer science may also be available from time to time depending upon the availability of faculty research grants.
 Other units of the university sometimes offer TA awards for computer science students.
 There is no separate application for seeking a research assistantship or TA awards in other units of the university.
 All applications are initially reviewed by the Graduate Program Director.

 For new students who receive an assistantship, it is customary for the department to make a commitment to the end of the academic year, with an understanding to continue for up to a total of three semesters if funds are available for the next academic year, and if the students maintain their academic and work standards.

 The aim is to announce the awards before April 15 for Fall, and in November for Spring.

 If you miss these deadlines you may apply in your first semester or later as a current student.